JustinMBerry/Portfolio/PowerShell Time-Sync.md

 # Windows Time-Sync PowerShell Script

 ## Summary
-This script was used in office after an office move left us unable to access a domain controller for a period of time.
+This script was used in office, after an office move left our computers unable to communicate with a domain controller for a period of time.

 ## PowerShell Script
 ```